ARION

 “Look at me,” the biologist said again.
 She complied and he leaned closer to the door, touching his nose to its surface.
 “Listen, we didn’t really know one another well when it happened, but I hope we can be friends after this.”

-She mouthed the word “friends”, but nothing came out.
+She mouthed the word “friends,” but no sound came out.
 Tears reappeared in her eyes and she suddenly sank to her knees at the door, sobs shaking her shoulders.

 Dominic raised his techwatch.
 “Arion, can you send the sheriff in here, please.”
 Almost immediately, the bear opened the door and stepped inside.
 He saw the human woman on the floor and he surged forward, grabbing the raccoon by the front of his shirt.